robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 ## Acknowledgements

-We thank all members of the Wildlife Evolutionary Ecology Lab, including XXXXX **check WG reviewers** for their comments on previous versions of this manuscript as well as D. Schneider for inspiration and helpful discussions about scale.
+We thank all members of the Wildlife Evolutionary Ecology Lab, including
+K. Kingdon, S. Boyle, C. Prokopenko, I. Richmond, and L. Newediuk for their comments on previous versions of this manuscript as well as D.
+Schneider for inspiration and helpful discussions about scale.
 Funding for this study was provided by a Vanier Canada Graduate Scholarship to QMRW and a NSERC Discovery Grant to EVW.